If you rewound my life back just a short 2 years ago, I would have been blissfully unaware that an outdoor cinema in your garden was a thing!

 It mainly consisted of bushes, trees and a lot of mess and wasn’t really a space I could use to entertain and sit with the family.
-It definitely wasn’t a place to sit when it got dark with copious amounts of marshmallows, popcorn, large cosy knitted blankets and cosy sheepskin slippers.
+It definitely wasn’t a place to sit when it got dark with copious amounts of marshmallows, popcorn, large cozy knitted blankets and cozy sheepskin slippers.

 I don’t really like being outside after dark.
 Not because of some weird fear of werewolves or vampires lurking in the bushes, waiting to pounce and feast on my blood once the sun sets…

 It’s mainly because I hate the cold and I’d rather be tucked up inside with a cup of tea (oh, ok, a G&T) with a big woolly blanket thrown over my knees.
 However, I’ve always liked the idea of an outdoor cinema at home.

 In the summer of 2020, outdoor cinemas started to pop up everywhere.

 As we were confined to our homes, people came up with weird and wonderful ways to entertain themselves and having an outdoor cinema in your garden was high up on the list.

 I started seeing people throwing up old sheets in between their garden trees and dragging out their old Epson projectors they had bought for home cinema use and I was like a kid in a sweet shop!

 Oooooooh.
 I showed a picture to Mr B. He was nonplussed as usual, but I was determined to be a fun Mum and make it happen!

 That was until 2020 happened.
 As we were not able to go to the cinema, we decided to create an outdoor cinema at home.

 We knew we had to mix it up a bit and make the weekend feel a little more special.
 We already had the cinema set up inside, so we decided to turn our garden around and make a real home-from-home cozy corner.